-Sinclair 'did not fully disclose facts' on Tribune merger: U.S. agency
+Sinclair 'did not fully disclose facts' on Tribune merger - FCC

 The FCC said Sinclair did not “fully disclose facts” including the pre-existing business relationships between Fader, Smith, and Sinclair nor the full entanglements between Cunningham, Smith, and Sinclair.”

+“Such facts raise questions about whether Sinclair was the real party in interest.... and attempted to skirt the commission’s broadcast ownership rules.”

+The FCC said it questioned “the legitimacy of the proposed sale of such a highly rated and profitable station in the nation’s third largest market to an individual with no broadcast experience, with close business ties to Smith and with plans to own only the license and minimal assets.”

-Reporting by David Shepardson; Editing by Steve Orlofsky and Susan Thomas
+Reporting by David Shepardson; editing by Steve Orlofsky and Marguerita Choy